arobson/consequent/README.md

 > Note - some persistence adapaters may include configuration to control what circumstances snapshots (and therefore ancestors) can be created under.
 Avoiding divergence is preferable but will trade performance for simplicity if partitions are frequent or long-lived.

 ### Event Packs
-Whenever a new snapshot is created, all events that were applied will be stored as a single record identified by the actor's vector and id.
-Whenever divergent actors are being resolved, event packs will be loaded to provide a deterministic set of events to apply against the common ancestor.
+Whenever a new snapshot is created, all events that were applied _can_ be stored as a single record identified by the actor's vector and id.
+Whenever divergent actors are being resolved, if event packs are supported by the event store, they will be loaded to provide a deterministic set of events to apply against the common ancestor.

 ### Vector Clocks
 The ideal circumstances should limit the number of nodes that would participate in creation of a snpashot.
 A small set of nodes participating in mutation of a record should result in a manageable vector clock.
 In reality, there could be a large number of nodes participating over time.
 The vector clock library in use allows for pruning these to keep them managable.